-The subjects range from micro-organisms and minerals to natural phenomena and the everyday object seen in a new way.
-The images may show the unfamiliar but they are unquestionably fascinating and beautiful, combining both the art and science of photography.
+Micro-organisms and minerals, natural phenomena, and the everyday object seen in a new way - these images may show the unfamiliar but they are unquestionably fascinating and beautiful, combining both the art and science of photography.

 Scientific photographers, researchers, engineers, technologists and scientists from all over the world were invited to submit images to the 2011 International Images for Science Exhibition and entries came from countries as far apart as USA, Australia, Norway and South Africa.
 50 images were selected to form The Society’s first exhibition of scientific and applied photography since 1974.